nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category focuses on effective methods for conveying technical information, including best practices for presentations, written documentation, and interpersonal communication within professional settings.
-This section currently features content related to presentation techniques, providing guidance on how to deliver clear and engaging technical presentations to various audiences.
+The Communication Skills category provides guidance on effective communication practices, focusing specifically on presentation techniques to enhance information delivery and audience engagement in technical contexts.
+This category includes resources on structuring presentations, using visual aids, and delivering content clearly to technical audiences.
 *Subcategories: Presentation Techniques*
 *Items: 1*